Transformation Office

 Overview

-Beginning in late 2020, SEPTA established the Efficiency & Accountability (E&A) program.
-Fundamentally, the E&A Program is a systematic and sustainable approach to creating operational efficiencies.
-The E&A Program is a bottom-up framework to brainstorm, evaluate, prioritize, and ultimately implement efficiency initiatives while simultaneously improving the way we collaborate.
-The E&A Program’s inaugural transformation plan totals 140 initiatives collectively estimated to have $102 million in recurring annual benefits.
+SEPTA created the Efficiency & Accountability (E&A) program with the goal of transforming the organization into a more safe, efficient, and accountable organization.
+The E&A Program is a bottom-up framework to brainstorm, evaluate, prioritize and ultimately implement efficiency initiatives while simultaneously improving the way we collaborate.
+Launched in 2022, the E&A Program’s inaugural transformation plan contained 140 initiatives collectively estimated to have $102 million in recurring annual benefits.
+At the end of its implementation timeline, this program is bringing SEPTA $91.4 million in cost savings, new revenues, and employee time efficiencies.

 Vision